detachedsoul/apartment-rental-system/README.md

 - Changed file extensions from ```.html``` to ```.php```

 - Cleaned up the design of the admin dashboard homepage, unified the theme to switch the logo's when the theme is changed

+- Made the admin property listing page, the admin view property page, as well as the confirm delete property dialog